Robinlovelace/install-geocomp-ubuntu/README.md

   statistical computing
 - R packages for working with spatial data
 - **RStudio**, a space-aged editor for **R**
+- VS Code with extensions for R, Python, C/C++, Rust, Docker, and more
+- Docker, which gives ultimate power and flexibility to install and run software
 - **QGIS**, probably the most popular GUI-driven GIS in the world
 - Recent versions of **GDAL** and **GEOS** C/C++ libraries
 - Python packages for Geographic Data Science
 - Rust, an upcoming systems language with impressive geo libs
-- Docker, which gives ultimate power and flexibility

 All this can be a pain to install manually.
 The commands below are designed to make your life easier.
 Any comments/suggestions: welcome